bcgov/platform-developer-docs/src/docs/openshift-projects-and-access/common-platform-requests.md

 ## Request a new private repository in the bcgov-c GitHub organization

-Requests to create new private repositories in the bcgov-c github organization must be approved by the Platform Services Team.
+Requests to create new private repositories in the bcgov-c github organization must be approved by the Developer Experience Team.

 [Request for private BCGOV GitHub Repository](https://github.com/BCDevOps/devops-requests/issues/new/choose)